-Thanksgiving TV Episodes That You Can Watch Right Now
+21 Thanksgiving TV Episodes That You Can Watch Right Now

-Don't you love this time of year?
+Don’t you love this time of year?
 The leaves are changing colors, the air is crisper, everything is pumpkin-flavored and, perhaps the best perk, Thanksgiving TV episodes start to roll out.
+From Friends to Grey’s Anatomy, we know you have a favorite holiday special — and we made our own list of the best Thanksgiving TV episodes to watch right now.

-Naturally, you'll want to clear your viewing schedule on actual Thanksgiving week to watch this year's new additions to the holiday episode collection.
+Naturally, you’ll want to clear your viewing schedule on actual Thanksgiving week to watch this year’s new additions to the collection.
 But what about all of your favorites from Thanksgivings past?

-Well, we're glad you asked.
-We, too, are obsessed with all things Thanksgiving and wanted to do a little pre-gaming prior to Turkey Day.
-This means streaming a variety of T-Day TV classics from the comfort of our own homes.
-Really, what could be better, right?
+Since we’re completely obsessed with all things Thanksgiving, we’re personally in the mood for a little pre-gaming prior to Turkey Day.
+This means streaming a variety of T-Day TV classics from the comfort of our own homes — starting right now.
+Really, what could be better?

 So, pull on your fuzzy socks, get cozy on the couch (preferably with a hot pumpkin-flavored cuppa something) and kick back with hours upon hours of scenes so classic they deserve their own floats in the Macy’s Thanksgiving Day Parade.